 When They’re Worth the Price If you tend to avoid going into the backcountry in wet weather and only encounter it occasionally, then a basic, less expensive, waterproof-breathable rain jacket may work just fine for you.
 Those usually have a proprietary waterproof-breathable technology, meaning it’s exclusive to that manufacturer (but not a unique technology—it’s often a simple fabric coating).
 They aren’t as breathable as high-end jackets and lack the features, but that may have little impact on you if you simply don’t see all that much rain.

 But if you commonly head outdoors in wet weather, and especially cooler temperatures, you may spend a lot of time in your rain shell—in conditions ripe for causing hypothermia.
 So not only is your jacket’s ability to keep rain out important—and that includes the functionality of the hood—but its breathability becomes critical: If it fails to move the moisture you create inside the jacket to the outside, you will become wet and cold.
 You’re someone who will benefit from a high-end rain shell, most of which are made with one of the leading waterproof-breathable membranes, Gore-Tex or eVent.

 Shoes and Boots

 Why They’re Pricey Unlike with most other gear categories, the way footwear is made hasn’t changed radically: Manufacturers still use mostly the same materials and techniques they have long used—with some exceptions, like lamination in uppers and recent advances such as Gore-Tex Surround, which many reviewers acknowledge has improved breathability of footwear.
 The primary differences you’ll find between models of outdoor footwear are the quality of materials (including the outsole), construction, and especially the fit.
 The other major factor in price is whether a shoe or boot is waterproof-breathable, and like jackets, whether it employs Gore-Tex or eVent or a less expensive, proprietary membrane.

-When They’re Worth the Price What kind of hiking do to do and where?
+When They’re Worth the Price What kind of hiking do you do and where?
 For starters, if you generally hike in dry conditions, get footwear with mesh uppers and no membrane, which will always be more breathable—and keep your feet cooler—than any footwear with a membrane.
 That actually saves you money while giving you better performance for your style of hiking.